meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 - Text editor
     - Visual Studio Code
         - Yeah, it's more for programming than just text editing, but it makes a good text editor too.
         - There is a known issue with the `code` package where elevating permissions to save files with root access does not work.
-The workaround is to use the AUR package `visual-studio-code-aur` instead.
+The workaround is to use the AUR package `visual-studio-code-bin` instead.
 See https://github.com/Microsoft/vscode/issues/70403
 - Office suite
     - LibreOffice
         - Install `libreoffice-still` for stable or `libreoffice-fresh` for latest.